 Stem cells are natural cells found in your body.
 What makes stem cells special is that they haven’t become a specific cell type yet, like a hair cell or skin cell.
 Stem cells are early cells that can become almost any cell type.
 This includes fresh hair follicle cells.

 Researchers are investigating if stem cells can be used to regenerate hair follicles to reverse the shrinkage caused by DHT.
 A team in California and a team in Japan have both recently grown human hair follicles on the skin of mice using stem cells, proving the approach works.
 More research and clinical trials are needed before the technology can be used in people though.

 New baldness drugs

 Scientists are also working on a number of pharmaceutical drugs that could offer a permanent cure for baldness.
-One team at Manchester University is investigating a medication called cyclosporine A that has the ability to speed up growth of hair from scalp follicles.
+One team at Manchester University is investigating a medication called cyclosporine A that has the ability to speed up the growth of hair from scalp follicles.
 A lab at Columbia University Medical Center in New York is researching drugs called JAK inhibitors that can keep hair follicles in the growth stage of the hair cycle for longer, encouraging them to produce thicker and longer hair.